shirhatti/EntityFramework.Docs/ef/miscellaneous/testing.md

 ---
 uid: miscellaneous/testing
 ---
+# Testing with InMemory

+> [!WARNING]
-Caution: This documentation is for EF Core.
+> This documentation is for EF Core.
 For EF6.x and earlier release see [http://msdn.com/data/ef](http://msdn.com/data/ef).

-# Testing with InMemory

 This article covers how to use the InMemory provider to write efficient tests with minimal impact to the code being tested.

+> [!WARNING]
-Caution: Currently you need to use `ServiceCollection` and `IServiceProvider` to control the scope of the InMemory database, which adds complexity to your tests.
+> Currently you need to use `ServiceCollection` and `IServiceProvider` to control the scope of the InMemory database, which adds complexity to your tests.
 In the next release after RC2, there will be improvements to make this easier, [see issue #3253](https://github.com/aspnet/EntityFramework/issues/3253) for more details.

+> [!TIP]
-Tip: You can view this article's [sample](https://github.com/aspnet/EntityFramework.Docs/tree/master/samples/Miscellaneous/Testing) on GitHub.
+> You can view this article's [sample](https://github.com/aspnet/EntityFramework.Docs/tree/master/samples/Miscellaneous/Testing) on GitHub.

 ## When to use InMemory for testing